kaylalee44/Capstone-Extinction-2021/README.md

 - Add more stories
 - Add more facts about each species
 - Add more information on what can be done to help the animal endangerment crisis
-- Fix bugs (journey cards render in weird order, automatic scrolling down when journey cards are shown, etc.)
+- Fix bugs (journey cards render in weird order, automatic scrolling down when journey cards are shown, popups for journey cards, journey cards, etc.)
 - Add audio to the stories
 - Add mobile responsiveness
 - Add a custom domain